 Evrogen is an innovation-driven company founded by scientists dedicated to making successful ideas widely available as efficient products and services for life science research.
 Established in 2000 and constantly developing, Evrogen invents, develops and offers novel technologies and means in the field of molecular and cell biology.
-Scientists ourselves, we aim at maintaining quality and efficiency of our solutions.
-We aspire to provide all our expertise to meet customer needs.
+Scientists themselves, they aim at maintaining quality and efficiency of their solutions.
+They aspire to provide all their expertise to meet customer needs.

 TurboGFP is an improved variant of the green fluorescent protein CopGFP cloned from copepod Pontellina plumata [Shagin et al., 2004].
 It possesses bright green fluorescence (excitation/ emission max = 482/ 502 nm) that is visible earlier than fluorescence of other green fluorescent proteins.

 TurboGFP is mainly intended for applications where fast appearance of bright fluorescence is crucial.
-It is specially recommended for cell and organelle labeling and tracking the promoter activity.
-Destabilized TurboGFP variant allows accurate analysis of rapid and/or transient events in gene regulation.
+It is specially recommended for cell and organelle labeling, and tracking promoter activity.
+Destabilized TurboGFP variants allow accurate analysis of rapid and/or transient events in gene regulation.

 - Amplification of DNA for subsequent cloning or sequencing

 - High specific PCR from complex templates

 - Real-time PCR with intercalating dyes (SYBR Green I etc.)

 DNA fragments were amplified from 25 ng of template in 15 cycles (wells 1 and 2) and 19 cycles (wells 3-5).

 1 – 3 kb fragment